 - The required application fee of $30.
 Applicants for whom this fee is a financial hardship can receive an application fee waiver.

 Please note that acceptance into the ASP program does not constitute, nor does it guarantee, official admission to Grinnell College, nor placement in the Grinnell College courses of your choice.

 Spring Semester: Jan.
 1

 Check with your high school for internal deadlines.
 ASP applications may be due earlier at area high schools.

 How to Register for Courses

-Once admitted to the program, submit a completed Advanced Scholars Program Registration Form to the Office of the Registrar, located on the ground floor of the John Chrystal Center.
+Once you are admitted to the program, please submit a completed Advanced Scholars Program Registration Form to the Office of the Registrar, located on the ground floor of the John Chrystal Center.

-Important!
-Approval from the Office of Admissions is required the first time you register for Grinnell College courses as an ASP student.
+You will need approval from the Office of Admission the first time you register for Grinnell College courses as an ASP student.